FAQ ● Resources ● Giving

 To participate in the lottery for a senior seminar, you must register for GU4911 Section 000, ECONOMICS SEMINAR REGISTRATION.

-- not be currently taking, nor previously have taken an economics senior seminar.
+• not currently be taking nor previously taken an economics senior seminar.

 Students Not Eligible for the Seminar Lottery

-If you are not eligible for the lottery (see criteria above), then you may still be able to take a senior seminar, provided that you have satisfied all of the seminar pre-requisites.
-Beginning the second week of classes, qualified students will be allowed to enroll in any open seminar seats.
+If you are not eligible for the lottery (see criteria above), then you may be able to take a senior seminar provided that you have satisfied all of the seminar pre-requisites.
+Beginning the second week of classes, qualified students will be allowed to register for any open seminar seats.
 See the Senior Seminar Registration page for details.

 Joint Majors with Political Science, Philosophy and Statistics